 In June 2016, the FASB issued ASU 2016-13, Measurement of Credit Losses on Financial Instruments (Topic 326), which changes the way in which entities estimate and present credit losses for most financial assets, including accounts receivable.
-The guidance is effective for the Company's fiscal year beginning January 1, 2020, including interim periods within that fiscal year.
-Early adoption is permitted, although the Company does not intend to do so.
-For the Company's trade receivables, certain other receivables and certain other financial instruments, it will be required to use a new forward-looking "expected" credit loss model based on historical loss rates that will replace the existing "incurred" credit loss model, which will generally result in earlier recognition of allowances for credit losses.
-The Company is currently evaluating the impact this guidance will have on its consolidated financial statements, but it does not anticipate the new standard will materially impact the financial statements.
+The Company adopted the new standard on January 1, 2020.
+For the Company's trade receivables, certain other receivables and certain other financial instruments, the Company is required to use a new forward-looking "expected" credit loss model based on historical loss rates that replaced the prior "incurred" credit losses.
+Adoption of the standard resulted in no adjustment for credit losses; however, subsequently primarily as a result of the COVID-19 pandemic additional bad debt expense of approximately \$0.4 million was recorded as of December 31, 2020.